 Fleet Repair Specialist

 Rodolfo brings 23 years of boat yard background to Afterguard.
 He has been working with us since October 2019, fixing and helping with our restoration projects and helping to maintain our active fleet boats.
-He has addressed bilge pumps, cosmetics inside and out, painting, woodwork, fixing leaks, and whatever else is needed.
+Rudolfo addresses anything from bilge pumps, to painting, cosmetics inside and out, woodwork, fixing leaks, and whatever else is needed.

 Fleet Care Specialist